 Consumers will allow access to personal data for clear benefits, says Infosys study

-Infosys polled 5,000 digitally savvy consumers in five countries about how they trade personal data in the retail, banking, and healthcare sectors.The study shows the key challenge facing business is to navigate the complex behaviors consumers display when sharing their personal data.
+Infosys polled 5,000 digitally savvy consumers in Australia, France, Germany, UK and USA on the way they trade personal information while using services of the retail, banking and healthcare sectors.The study shows the key challenge facing business is to navigate the complex behaviors consumers display when sharing their personal data.

 However, the research shows contrasting nuances.
 Consumers won’t readily share personal medical history with doctors.
-They say they want targeted ads yet are wary of sharing the information to get it.
+They say they want targeted ads and yet they are wary of sharing the information to get it.

-The study shows consumers understand the benefits of sharing data but remain cautious of data mining (especially in Europe): 39 percent globally describe data mining as invasive while also saying it is helpful (35 percent), convenient (33 percent) and time saving (33 percent).
+The study shows consumers understand the benefits of sharing data but remain cautious of data mining, (especially in Europe): 39 percent globally describe data mining as invasive while also saying it is helpful (35 percent), convenient (33 percent) and time saving (33 percent).
 Consumers in the United States were less concerned about the invasive issue (30 percent) than in the other countries surveyed, while German consumers were less willing to share personal data than in other countries.